 HCASC FAQ

 Here are some of the most frequently asked questions.
-If you cannot find the answer to your question on the website please email Tisha Lynton Rose or call us at 800-388-2272 x100.
+If you cannot find the answer to your question on the website please email HCASC Staff or call us at 800-388-2272 x100.

 All 4-year, degree-granting Historically Black Colleges and Universities (HBCU) in the continental United States.
 That is a pool of 89 institutions.

-Institutional enrollment is open once a year over the summer (starting in May).
-The HBCU president or chancellor must complete the enrollment form naming a campus coordinator and a coach (this may be the same person).
-These forms are sent out by the HCASC office.
-Email Tisha Lynton Rose or call her toll-free at 800-388-2272 x115 for more enrollment information.
+Institutional enrollment is open once a year over the summer.
+The HBCU president or chancellor must complete the enrollment form naming a campus coordinator.
+The invitation to enroll online are sent out by the HCASC office.
+Email HCASC Staff or call her toll-free at 800-388-2272 x115 for more enrollment information.

 Your only costs are for local publicity and staging.
 The program supplies: